cloud-elements/devportal/_elementTemplate/postman-collection.md

-# Cloud Elements E-conomic Authentication Collection
+# Cloud Elements Insightly Authentication Collection

-Use this Postman collection to help with the [E-conomic element documentation](https://developers.cloud-elements.com/docs/elements/e-conomic/authenticate.html).
+Use this Postman collection to help with the [Insightly element documentation](https://developers.cloud-elements.com/docs/elements/insightly/authenticate.html).

 To run the requests in this collection, set up the collection and environment variables listed below.
 For help, see more in [Postman's docs](https://www.getpostman.com/docs/v6/postman/environments_and_globals/variables).